-13. (1) Nomination of a candidate shall be made on nomination day by two registered voters appearing in person tendering to the returning officer the following-

-- (a) a nomination paper in duplicate in the prescribed form containing a statement under oath by the person seeking nomination specifying- - (i) the name, age, address and occupation of the person seeking nomination; - (ii) the address designated by the person seeking nomination for service of process and papers under this Act; - (iii) the name and address of a person appointed official agent by the person seeking nomination; - (b) a statement signed by the person named under subparagraph (iii) of paragraph (a) of this subsection, stating that he or she has accepted the appointment as agent for the candidate; - (c) the names and signatures of a minimum of ten persons who are registered voters in the constituency where the person seeks nomination as a candidate supporting the nomination and each of the persons so signing shall state in the nomination paper his or her village, occupation and personal voter registration number; and - (d) a statement under oath stating that - (i) the person seeking nomination is a citizen of Uganda; - (ii) the person is eighteen years of age or above; and - (iii) the person named in the nomination paper as seeking nomination consents to the nomination and is not disqualified to stand as a candidate by this Act or any other law in force in Uganda.

-Procedure for the nomination of candidates.

-(2) The nomination paper shall be accompanied by a nomination fee of ten currency points in legal tender or a bank draft for that amount made payable to the Uganda Administration.

-(3) The nomination paper of every candidate shall be accompanied by two postcards size copies of the candidate's own recent straight face, colour photograph.

-(4) For the purpose of subparagraph (i) of paragraph (a) of subsection (1)-

-• (a) the name of the candidate shall be recorded in the nomination paper with the surname first and shall nor include any title, degree or other prefix or suffix; and

-(b) the occupation of the candidate shall be stated briefly.

-(5) A duplicate copy of the nomination paper certified by the returning officer shall be given to the candidate.
+- (1) Nomination of a candidate shall be made on nomination day by two registered voters appearing in person tendering to the returning officer the following- - (a) a nomination paper in duplicate in the prescribed form containing a statement under oath by the person seeking nomination specifying- - (i) the name, age, address and occupation of the person seeking nomination; - (ii) the address designated by the person seeking nomination for service of process and papers under this Act; - (iii) the name and address of a person appointed official agent by the person seeking nomination; - (b) a statement signed by the person named under paragraph (a)(iii), stating that he or she has accepted the appointment as agent for the candidate; - (c) the names and signatures of a minimum of ten persons who are registered voters in the constituency where the person seeks nomination as a candidate supporting the nomination and each of the persons so signing shall state in the nomination paper his or her village, occupation and personal voter registration number; and - (d) a statement under oath stating that- - (i) the person seeking nomination is a citizen of Uganda; - (ii) the person is eighteen years of age or above; and - (iii) the person named in the nomination paper as seeking nomination consents to the nomination and is not disqualified to stand as a candidate by this Act or any other law in force in Uganda. - (2) Where under the multi party political system, a person is sponsored by a political organisation or political party, the nomination paper shall indicate that he or she is so sponsored stating the name and address of the political organisation or political party. - (3) The nomination paper shall be accompanied by a nomination fee of ten currency points in legal tender or a bank draft for that amount made payable to the Uganda Administration. - (4) The nomination paper of every candidate shall be accompanied by two postcard sized copies of the candidate's own recent straight face, colour photograph. - (5) For the purpose of subsection (1)(a)(i)- - (a) the name of the candidate shall be recorded in the nomination paper with the surname first and shall not include any title, degree or other prefix or suffix; and - (b) the occupation of the candidate shall be stated briefly. - (6) A duplicate copy of the nomination paper certified by the returning officer shall be given to the candidate. - (7) A person who uses a convoy of vehicles for the purpose of his or her nomination shall have not more than two vehicles in the convoy and each vehicle shall bear police stickers and shall not carry more than ten persons. - (8) A person who contravenes subsection (7) commits an offence and is liable on conviction to a fine not exceeding twenty four currency points or imprisonment not exceeding one year or both.

-Factors which do not invalidate nomination paper.
-Act 8
+12. Factors which do not invalidate nomination paper